MultiSafepay/docs/content/integrations/magento-2.md

 See [Order lifetimes](#order-lifetimes) above.

-✅ &nbsp; **Tip!** We recommend setting order lifetimes to 2 days (2880 minutes) to allow enough time for the customer to pay, but avoid issues with external services.
+&nbsp; **💡 Tip!** We recommend setting order lifetimes to 2 days (2880 minutes) to allow enough time for the customer to pay, but avoid issues with external services.

 <details id="how-to-set-payment-link-lifetimes">
 <summary>How to set payment link lifetimes</summary>